-Before we get into the nitty-gritty of the best pants, it’s crucial that we let you in on the criteria we used to rate the pants.
+Before we get into the nitty-gritty of the best pants, it’s crucial that we let you in on the criteria we used to rate the best ones.
 Now, you are aware that all models are made differently, right?
 But just how different are they?
 And which features are a must-have when picking the best models?

 Snow is frozen water.
 So it makes sense that snowboard pants would be made waterproof.
 However, waterproofing in these pants is not as straight forward like it is with tech gadgets and other clothes like raincoats.
 While high-quality pants are water resistant even when subjected to high pressures, the fabric eventually gives in and starts to leak.
 So in a sense, snowboard pants are not unconditionally waterproof.
 Why?